jina-ai/clip-as-service/docs/user-guides/server.md

 }
 ```
 #### 3. Import _YOUR_XXX_MODELS in clip_model.py
-Look at the first line of the file:
+Look at the first line of the code:
 ```python
 from clip_server.model.pretrained_models import (
     _VISUAL_MODEL_IMAGE_SIZE,